Understanding the Fundamentals

 - 90 days after the mailing date on your Notice of Assessment or Reassessment

 - one year after the due date of the tax return under dispute.
-For this option, it would be best for Flaim Wolsey Hall to get involved because this is usually your last opportunity for dispute, unless you are willing to go through costly court proceedings.
+For this option, it would be best for FWH to get involved because this is usually your last opportunity for dispute, unless you are willing to go through costly court proceedings.